EVAN’S BIRTH – January 19, 1993

 - The first hand surgery at Sick Kids – I was “a mess” according to Evan’s Dad.
 For one thing I was nursing and it was so hard to not feed my crying baby when my breasts were engorged.
 He was so little and had never been away from me for so long.

 - Just prior to Evan’s first clubfoot surgery my breast milk started to dry up as I was pregnant with Elliot.
 When the surgery was over they told me to try nursing him anyway but Evan pushed me away and would only go to Daddy.
-I had to fight with the nurses at North York General to bring me a cot during the day.
+I had to fight with the nurses at the hospital to bring me a cot during the day.
 We shared a room with a newborn jaundice baby.
 That night Evan stayed wide awake and I was a very exhausted pregnant Mom.

 - The second hand surgery was very hard on us as Evan nearly lost his finger.